algolia/api-clients-automation/website/docs/contributing/docs.md

 For APIs with requests that require authentication, describe the authentication method and where to find the credentials.

-For APIs that require a specific Algolia plan, see [Avalavailability-and-authentication](#availability-and-authentication).
+For APIs that require a specific Algolia plan, see [Availability and authentication](#availability-and-authentication).

 **Example:** [Search API](/specs/search#section/Authentication)